 I think it comes down to what your skill level is.
 Someone brand new to golf isn’t going to want the same wedges as someone on tour.

 If you’re a beginner or high handicap golfer (shoot over 90), you’re probably looking for a forgiving wedge that isn’t going to break the bank.
-You can see the best wedges for average golfers here.
+You really won’t benefit much from something expensive.
+One of the wedge sets that some companies offer could be the way to go.

-If you’re a mid handciapper (shoot in the 80s), you’re probably willing to spend a bit more for a club that can give you a bit more.
-You won’t need as much forgiveness and will want something that’s a bit more versatile.
-You can see the best wedges for mid handicappers here.
+If you’re a mid handciapper (shoot in the 80s), you’re probably willing to spend a bit more.
+You won’t need as much forgiveness and will want something more versatile.
+The average golfer won’t be able to tell the difference between a budget and expensive wedge, but once you get better, you’ll get more consistent results.

 What To Do Next: